Last updated: December 2025

 1. Applicability Thresholds:

-• Deriving 50 percent of its annual revenues from selling or sharing California consumer's personal information.
+- Derived 50 percent of its annual revenues from selling or sharing California consumers' personal information.

 2. Key Definitions:

-• Personal Information is defined as information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household, including a unique personal identifier, online identifier, IP address, account name, among others.
+- Personal Information which is defined as information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household, including a unique personal identifier, online identifier, IP address, or account name, among others.

-• Sensitive Personal Information: The California Privacy Laws require a Business to provide a consumer the right to limit the use of their sensitive personal information.
-Sensitive personal information includes SSN, identification document, finance-related information, precise geolocation (within a radius of 1850 feet), racial or ethnic origin, religious or philosophical beliefs, union membership, genetic information, biological or neural data, health data, contents of emails (unless the business is the intended recipient), information concerning sex life or sexual orientation, among others.
+- Sensitive Personal Information: The California Privacy Laws require a Business to provide a consumer the right to limit the use of their sensitive personal information.
+Sensitive Personal Information includes SSN, ID, finance-related information, precise geolocation (within a radius of 1850 feet), racial or ethnic origin, religious or philosophical beliefs, or union membership, genetic information, biological or neural data, health data, contents of emails (unless the business is the intended recipient), information concerning sex life or sexual orientation, among others.

 3. Heightened Protection for Minors Under the Age of 16: